 Due to our technology there is barely any oil left.
 The gas will be used to generate electricity.
 We will feed the generated electricity into the grid.
 We are working on that process.
 I would say in about three to four months we can start.

-I couldn’t find anyone using coffee husks for pyrolysis on a commercial basis.
+I couldn’t find anyone using coffee husks for pyrolysis already on a commercial basis.
 Is NetZero really the only company doing this?

 To our knowledge, yes.
 Maybe there are some other people working with coffee husks in the background, but to our knowledge, it’s so far only us.
 There are a lot of people producing biochar in North America and Europe at a large scale with different feedstocks.
 But our smaller scale model, with just coffee husks, I haven't seen that elsewhere.
 We are the first ones doing this, but we hope to be copied because that would mean that we found a winning formula.